vesoft-inc/nebula-docs/docs/en/manage-schema/st-ug-crud-tag.md

 ## Next to do

-After the tag is created, you can use **Console** to insert vertex data one by one manually or use **Import** to bulk import vertex data.
+After the tag is created, you can use the **Console** tab page to insert vertex data one by one manually or use the **Import** tab page to bulk import vertex data.